MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/deployment-configuration-content.md

 ### Tenant list as configuration

-When you treat your tenant list as configuration, you deploy all your resources from your deployment pipeline.
+When you treat your tenant list as configuration, you deploy all your resources from a centralized deployment pipeline.
 When new tenants are onboarded, you reconfigure the pipeline or its parameters.
 Typically, the reconfiguration happens through manual changes, as illustrated in the following diagram.

 ![Diagram showing the process of onboarding a tenant when the tenant list is maintained as a pipeline configuration.](media/deployment-configuration/tenants-configuration.png)